Peninsula College: Academics

-Peninsula College offers a Bachelor of Applied Science (BAS) in Applied Management degree designed to enable applicants with AAS, AAS-T, AA, and AS degrees to combine their lower-division technical or transfer preparation with upper-division credits in business management, resulting in a four-year degree.
+Peninsula College offers Bachelor of Applied Science (BAS) degrees in Management and Behavioral Health.
+These four-year degrees enable applicants with AAS, AAS-T, AA, and AS degrees to combine their lower-division technical or transfer preparation with upper-division credits in behavioral health or management, including specialized coursework in entrepreneurship and marketing, tribal management, IT management, and human resources management.
 The college also awards three associate degrees designed for transfer to baccalaureate institutions awarding the Bachelor of Arts or Bachelor of Science degrees: Associate in Arts, Associate in Science, and Associate in Business Education.
 The Associate of Arts degree is one of the highest enrolled programs at Peninsula College.
 Additionally, the college awards the Associate in Applied Science and Associate in Applied Science–Transfer degrees in addition to professional and technical education programs.

-Student demographics 2015-16
+Student demographics 2021-2022

 As an open-access institution, Peninsula College admits all persons, provided they are eighteen years of age or older; or are a high school graduate or equivalent; or have applied for admission under the provisions of a student enrollment options program such as Running Start, a successor program, or other local enrollment options program.

-During the 2015-2016 academic year, Peninsula College students had the following student profile:
+During the 2021–2022 academic year, Peninsula College students had the following student profile: